dentolos19/Otakulore/README.md

 ## Usage

-This project is currently work-in-progress!
+This project is currently work-in-progress and not available for distribution yet!